EricZinda/Perplexity/Backlog.md

                     - first time through returns an object with the legit error "not in"
                     - next time through returns "not exist"
                     - only last error gets returned
-                - we have to treat lineage as an interpretation
-                    - multiple lineages
-                - Design
-                    - context has a current lineage
-                        - if it sees a new one that isn't current + more, then we have switched to a new lineage
-                            - If there were no successes, fire a lineage failure

         - Regression: Example26_reset:the 4 large files are 20 mb -> a 4 file that is 20 megabyte are not large
             - was: There are less than 4 large 4 file that is 20 megabyte